 I just use some PVC pipe and a hose bibb so we have water available for washing hands, cleaning brushes, mixing concrete and grout, watering grass seed, etc. I keep an old hose for construction so it doesn’t matter if I get concrete or stain on it.

-With cell phones I don’t bother with temporary telephone lines even though you can still run into difficult reception in the mountains or far from built-up areas.
+With cell phones I don’t bother with temporary telephone lines even though you can still run into difficult reception if you're building a cabin in the mountains or far from built-up areas.

 But it’s important to run your permanent telephone lines while you have trenches dug for installing utilities like electrical lines, cable or fiber-optic and water.
 In western North Carolina we’re allowed to run telephone lines in the same trench as electrical lines, as long as there is a minimum of 10” of well-packed dirt between them.

 Although these don’t enter the picture until much later on in the process, the time to install the fiber optic cable is early on while you already have trenches dug.
 Otherwise you’ll be digging up your yard to install these later.

 If you're installing radiant heating in the slab now is the time to prepare for the pour.
 Lay out your PEX tubing in loops according to your heat distribution.
 PEX stands for cross-linked polyethylene and has been used in Europe for over 30 years.
 It is ideal for this application, transfers heat well and can withstand temperature extremes.